wmercurio/gregcaporaso.github.com/people/kestrel-gorlick/index.md

 title: Kestrel Gorlick
 picture: "kestrel-gorlick/profile.png"
 abstract: "I am a high school student at BASIS Flagstaff.
 My scholastic interests are focused mainly on computer science and general programming.
+I've programmed in Python for 3 years, and plan to learn Java and take the AP Computer Science AB next year.
+I plan on enrolling at NAU and majoring in computer science to get my bachelors degree.
+Hopefully after that, I will be able to enroll at MIT for my masters.
 Currently I am undertaking an independent study in the Caporaso Lab with an emphasis on [scikit-bio](http://www.scikit-bio.org)."
 ---

 <a href="https://twitter.com/KLEPTOBlSMOL" class="twitter-follow-button" data-show-count="false" data-size="large">Follow @KLEPTOBlSMOL</a>